 - Interesting content sections.
 Aside from the basics, STANDOUT offers a range of more advanced sections you can add to your site.
 For example, its “Widget” sections allow you to do things like take restaurant reservations, play music from your page, create forms for your visitors to fill-in, and more.

 - Simple e-commerce and SEO.
-When you add a store section, STANDOUT takes you to a specialized e-commerce menu.
-Here, you can add products, keep track of orders, and set payment options.
-You can also modify basic SEO settings on individual pages to help you get found on search engines and increase your traffic.
+When you add a store section, STANDOUT guides you to a specialized e-commerce menu.
+In this menu, you can easily add products, monitor orders, and configure payment options.
+Additionally, you have the ability to adjust basic SEO settings on individual pages to enhance your visibility on search engines and drive more traffic to your site.

 STANDOUT could be great for building simple sites, but the many bugs and absence of some basic features really hinder its potential.
 For now, STANDOUT offers a simple but flawed website-building experience.

 STANDOUT advertises this as a limited-time offer.
 The payment page shows you a countdown of the time left until the deal runs out, and if you miss it, the yearly fee more than doubles – or so it says.
 Rest assured, I’ve watched the countdown reach zero three times now, and all it does is reset.